Superalgos/Superalgos/README.md

 ### Notes

 1. You need to make a fork in order for the App functionality that facilitates contributions to work.
-Also for being able to update the App from within the App.

 2. You need to run the command git clone as an administrator in order to avoid permission problems while creating the Superalgos folder and downloading the repository there.
 It might also work without admin power, depending on your setup.